Smelly Sink Drain?

 - Fill the sink with hot water and mix in a generous amount of chlorine bleach, allow to drain and repeat as required.
 The chlorine will kill the bacteria but may take several cycles.

-- Another way using household items, is to fill your sink with hot water and add equal amounts of baking soda and vinegar (1/2 cup each) and let it drain away.
+- Another way is to use household items.
+Fill your sink with hot water and add equal amounts of baking soda and vinegar (1/2 cup each) and let it drain away.